n4devca/aegaeon-website/docs/databases.md

     $ mysql -u aegaeon_server -p aegaeon_db

-The last step is to apply each SQL revision file you may find in sql/mysql folder in aegaeon release archive.
+The last step is to apply each SQL revision files you may find in /model/mysql folder in aegaeon release archive.
 Connect to your database with aegaeon_server user and run each file in the right sequence.

 ## PostgreSQL